Fanny Ketter

-Fanny started samhällsvetenskapsprogrammet in August 2012 at S:t Petriskolan in Malmö.
+Fanny started samhällsvetenskapsprogrammet (social science programme) in August 2012 at S:t Petriskolan in Malmö.

 In 2013 she got a stipendium from the United World Colleges and she is now studying at Red Cross Nordic in Norway.

 She started her career by playing Billie in the Swedish TV-series Vid Vintergatans slut.
 She was the only human that was filmed in front of a greenscreen, because the space suit she was wearing was blue.